 - "On the other hand, the 2012 Toyota Sequoia SUV's instrument panel is simple and uncluttered, with easy-to-see-and-operate controls and a dual glovebox for maximum storage." -- Kelley Blue Book (2012)

 - "Controls are generally easy to use, but those for the audio system require a long reach for the driver." -- Edmunds (2012)

 The 2013 Toyota Sequoia comes with 120.1 cubic feet of overall cargo space and 66.6 cubic feet behind the second row.
 With all seats in use, it has 18.9 cubic feet of space.
-The Sequoia’s cargo space is excellent for the class, but still trails the cavernous Chevrolet Suburban.
+The Sequoia’s cargo capacity is excellent for the class, but still trails the cavernous Chevrolet Suburban.
 A power liftgate is available on higher trims.
 Reviewers appreciate the Sequoia’s cargo space and note that the third-row seats can fold flat, easing access.
 Inside, critics find abundant small-item storage.
-One test driver finds that the space when all seats are occupied is fairly limited.
+One test driver finds that cargo space is fairly limited when all seats are occupied.